Screen Studio Review: The Best Screen Recorder for Mac (If You Can Afford It)

 Who Should Buy Screen Studio

-Yes, buy it if you:
+Buy it if you:

-- Create product demos, tutorials, or software walkthroughs
+- Create product demos, tutorials, or software walkthroughs regularly

-- Use a Mac with Apple Silicon
+- Run a Mac with Apple Silicon or a processor from late last decade

 Skip it if you: